 Before freezing, allow it to cool completely.
 To freeze the entire cake, double wrap it in clear warp, then wrap it in aluminum foil.
 To freeze slices, double wrap the slice in saran wrap and then place them in an air-tight freezer safe container.

-When you are ready to eat the cake, thaw it overnight in the fridge.
+When you are ready to eat the cake, thaw it overnight in the fridge or on the counter for several hours.

 Topped with a homemade lemon icing, this Lemon Pound Cake is every lemon-lovers’ dream dessert.
 It’s dense but soft and tender, just as a pound cake should be, with a refreshing lemon flavor for summer.